BilkentInformationRetrievalGroup/BilTweetNews2017/README.md

 BilTweetNews-2017Events.xml: This XML file includes the details of each event.

+html: This folder includes the html version of each event (news article).

 In addition, for the dataset used in "Early Prediction of Public Reactions to News Events Using Microblogs", the following file includes the sentiment labels.

 BilTweetNews-2017Sentiment_995.csv: This CSV (comma separated) file includes the sentiment labels for each tweet.